How AWS Outposts works - AWS Outposts

 A virtual private cloud (VPC) spans all Availability Zones in its AWS Region.
 You can extend any VPC in the Region to your Outpost by adding an Outpost subnet.
 To add an Outpost subnet to a VPC, specify the Amazon Resource Name (ARN) of the Outpost when you create the subnet.

 Outposts support multiple subnets.
 You can specify the EC2 instance subnet when you launch the EC2 instance in your Outpost.
-You cannot specify the underlying hardware where the instance is deployed, because the Outpost is a pool of AWS compute and storage capacity.
+You can't specify the underlying hardware where the instance is deployed, because the Outpost is a pool of AWS compute and storage capacity.

 Each Outpost can support multiple VPCs that can have one or more Outpost subnets.
 For information about VPC quotas, see Amazon VPC Quotas in the Amazon VPC User Guide.